Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 Some limitations of this model include difficulties with datasets with many features.
 However, Principal Components Analysis (PCA) and other dimension reduction methods can be employed to mitigate this issue.
 Another limitation is that the resulting centroids may be heavily influenced by outliers.
 It is generally recommended to identify and remove these outliers during data preprocessing to avoid this.

+### Hyperparameters

+#### random_state

+A random seed is used when reproducibility is desired.
+The value of 0 is used for completely random.
+When a specific value is chosen ensures deterministic results.For this project, the value 42 was chosen to ensure reproducibility of the results, but also because of the number's famous pop culture reference in the Computer Science domain.

+#### n_clusters

+Used to determine the number of clusters the model must create.
+Using the [Elbow Method](#elbow-method) is a common way to identify the optimal number of clusters for the dataset.
+More detailed information can be found on this in the [Additional Concepts](#additional-concepts) and [Resource](#resources) sections.

+#### algorithm

+Allows a user to choose k-means algorithm to use.
+The choices are Lloyd or Elkan.
+Lloyd is the default, but Elkan uses triangle inequality, thus working better with datasets that have well-defined clusters.
+For our use case we went with the default as it is adequate for a dataset.

+#### n_init

+Specifies the number of times the k-means algorithm is run with different centroid seeds and the best result is returned.
+Modifying this number had little to no effect on the data so the last value used (9) is what was chosen.s

 ## How K-Means works

 1. Define number of clusters